-Application Deadline for admission to the program in the Fall 2020 is January 1, 2020.
+The application deadline for admission to the program in the Fall 2024 is January 15, 2024.

-In order to apply to the Economics Program you will need to complete two applications.
-The main application through the Georgetown University Graduate School of Arts and Sciences Admissions office and can be accessed through the GSAS website by clicking on the following link: Economics PhD Application.
+In order to apply to the Economics Program, you will need to complete the Economics Ph.D.
+Application administered through the Georgetown University Graduate School of Arts and Sciences Admissions office.

 All applicants must provide proof of English language proficiency to be eligible for admission.
 Please note that citizenship does not determine English language proficiency.
 Proof of English language proficiency can be demonstrated by: